 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

 Urea and formamide are used as denaturants in Denaturing Gradient Gel Electrophoresis (DGGE).
-In DGGE, urea and formamide denature the DNA fragments by disrupting the Hydrogen bonding between the nitrogenous base pairs.
-As shown in the figure above, urea and formamide form Hydrogen bond with nitrogenous bases that is why DNA fragments get denatured.
+In DGGE, urea, and formamide denature the DNA fragments by disrupting the Hydrogen bonding between the nitrogenous base pairs.
+As shown in the figure above, urea and formamide form a Hydrogen bond with nitrogenous bases that is why DNA fragments get denatured.
 Urea provides three Hydrogen bonding sites while formamide provides two H-bonding sites

 Denaturing Gradient Gel Electrophoresis is an analytical tool that is most commonly used in the analysis of microbial community.
 DGGE is used to separate DNA fragments based on their mobility under the increasing denaturing conditions created by different concentrations of urea and formamide.
 DGGE is applicable to separate DNA and RNA fragments but not the polypeptide chains.
-It is used to analyze the 16S ribosomal DNA of bacterial sample during the study of the microbial population from a community.
+It is used to analyze the 16S ribosomal DNA of the bacterial samples during the study of the microbial population from a community.

 DNA sequence variants have different melting points because they have different CG content and thus they migrate differently in Denaturing Gradient Gel Electrophoresis.
 It is assumed that each sequence variants of the same length of base pairs are from the different bacterial population within a community.
 So, if we see more than one band in DGGE then we should consider that there is more than one population within that community.